rj05-ux/the-rebuild/01-python-fundamentals/README.md

 # Python Fundamentals

-If code is how I build things, this is where I make sure I actually understand what I am building with, not just copying syntax that happens to work.
+If code is how I build things, this is where I make sure, I actually understand what I am building with, not just copying syntax that happens to work.

-Each topic here follows the same shape: notes.md holds the concept and the one gotcha I ran into, demo.py is the smallest working example proving I actually get it.
-Once every topic here is done, the capstone pulls it all together into one real, working tool.
+For each topic, I build a small standalone project that puts that concept into practice.

 ```
 01-python-fundamentals/